 Godin received her PhD from NYU in Early Modern Literature and promptly turned around and wrote two plays: The Spectator & the Blind Man, about the very sexy history of the invention of braille, and The Star of Happiness, about Helen Keller’s time on Vaudeville.
 She was honored to be a 2019 Logan Nonfiction Fellow.
 Her writing can be found in such diverse publications as The New York Times, Playboy, O Magazine, FLAPPERHOUSE, and Catapult, where she writes A Blind Writer’s Notebook.
 For more of her fiction, nonfiction, and poetry, check out her list of publications at her Blind Writer page.

-Aromatica Poetica is Godin’s website that explores the arts & sciences of smell & taste.
-After living in Astoria for nearly seventeen years, she created Distillation Installation as a farewell to her home and hoarding.
+Leona is the founding editor of Aromatica Poetica, an online magazine exploring the arts & sciences of smell & taste.
+After living in Astoria for nearly seventeen years, she created Distillation Installation as a multi-sensory farewell to her home and hoarding.
 Now she bounces through the cosmos carrying only a suitcase of black clothing and costume jewelry and backpack of accessible technology with her partner-in-crime-and-art, Alabaster Rhumb.